missinglinkai/model-zoo/keras/README.md

 * Clone the repository.
 * Install the requirements to run the models:
 ```
-# from the 'keras' directory:
+# from the 'model-zoo/keras' directory:
 pip install -r requirements.txt
 ```
 * Choose the model you want to run.